neilpg628/Huffman/README.md

-Implements Huffman Compression using a PriorityQueue The example is the entire text of Sherlock Holmes
+Implements Huffman Compression using a PriorityQueue\n The example is the entire text of Sherlock Holmes